Poikilos/EnlivenMinetest/README.md

 ## Features:
 * Fast HTML Canvas map with only players who moved recently
+* A virtually unlimited number of markers (with alpha for outlines etc) can be placed on the map.
+For markers with images that are 32px or below, px is scaled to pt (pt is manually determined for display type and orientation, instead of using default pt which is rather small on mobile devices such as iPhone&reg; 5c)
 * No mods are required--Uses Python and PHP (generator.py detects border chunks by setting a flag color as the bgcolor; distinguishes empty chunks from locked database [retries if locked])
 * generator.py can loop forever (to keeps certain runtime data to reduce drive reads & writes):
 ```perl